 SharkChic is the business of Meredith (Meri) Peach, artist, fibre sculptor and basket maker.

 I am an Australian fibre sculptor working with natural fibres and reclaimed synthetic materials.
-My route to this career was circuitous.
-Since I was a child I have been interested in art and nature, and as an adult I have worked in both art and biology.
-I completed a Bachelor of Visual Arts and worked for several years as an artist, illustrator and photographer.
-Feeling that the more analytical side of my personality was not being satisfied, however, I later returned to university to do a Bachelor of Science and PhD in biology, and thereafter worked as a marine biologist.
+I was always interested in art and nature, and these interests have driven my career.
+After doing a Bachelor of Visual Arts degree and working for several years as an artist, illustrator and photographer, I later returned to university to study science, gained PhD in biology, and then worked as a marine biologist.
 My nickname at the time was Shark Chick – and I’m not the only one; it’s a moniker often given to women working with sharks.
 I often joked that if I ever returned to being an artist, that is what I would call my business.

 I first experimented with basket making in 2002 and soon after branched out into fibre sculpture.
 Over the next decade I gradually phased out my scientific work as my artistic practice became full-time.
 My biology background continues to influence my work, which often references structures in nature and human relationships with the environment.
 I have taught fibre sculpture and basketry workshops since 2005.
 I regularly exhibit my work in group and solo gallery exhibitions, some of which I have also curated.
 I sell my baskets through Sturt Gallery and Timeless Textiles.
 I was a founding member, former President and Newsletter Editor of Basketry NSW Inc. I also write about fibre and basketry (see a recent article here), and am currently researching and writing a book on basketry history in Australia.